Polygoncraft/SpigotGui/README.md

 ## Implementing Custom inventories

-If the provided inventories do not suit your needs you can also implement your own by either extending 'List' or 'InventoryUtil'
+If the provided inventories do not suit your needs you can also implement your own by either extending 'List' or 'inventoryBase'